Great Stirrup Controversy: Stephen Morillo's argument

-Military historian Stephen Morillo, of Wabash College, offered a different explanation for the rise of cavalry in Medieval warfare: that of a lack of centralized government.
+Military historian Stephen Morillo, of Wabash College, offered a different explanation for the rise of cavalry in medieval warfare: that of a lack of centralized government.
 Morillo contends that cavalry-dependent militaries are common in societies that do not have strong central governments, and cites Medieval Japan and China as analogous examples to 8th century Europe.
 A central government, he explains, is crucial to the development of a highly trained infantry, but cavalry can be maintained, however loosely, by an already horse-owning noble class.
 He writes: "Rural warrior elites were in fact a common feature of many traditional civilizations.
 Sons of such classes were raised to the military lifestyle, trained in small groups built from the social connections among the class, and exercised military force in the interest of maintaining their own position in the hierarchy of power."
 Furthermore, Morillo examines cases of Frankish warriors fighting on foot—and defeating mounted knights in the process.
 Even White quoted Brunner as admitting that a good infantry could break a cavalry charge if its soldiers held their ranks.
 Morillo used the example of the familia regis, an elite Anglo-Norman infantry unit, as further evidence that a strong central government was the key to developing a strong infantry.
 Therefore, Morillo considers feudalism a political construct rather than a military one.

-Objections from archaeology and experiment

-It has also been asserted by some, including Richard Alvarez, that modern reenactment and experimental archaeology have shown that the stirrup provides very little benefit for a mounted lancer, and a cantled saddle and spurs have a greater effect.
-White noted the importance of the prior emergence of the saddle, but argued, "The stirrup made possible—although it did not demand—a vastly more effective mode of attack" (than a blow "delivered with the strength of shoulder and biceps"): "now the rider could lay his lance at rest, held between the upper arm and the body, and make at his foe, delivering the blow not with his muscles but with the combined weight of himself and his charging stallion."
-Stirrups provide stability for striking in melee after the initial cavalry charge.